craftcms/docs/docs/5.x/extend/plugin-settings.md

 }
 ```

-Just note that whatever it returns needs to make sense as something a controller action would return, because that’s exactly what’s happening.
-The <craft5:craft\controllers\PluginsController::actionEditPluginSettings()> method returns whatever `getSettingsResponse()` returns directly.
+Be aware that whatever you return is directly returned by <craft5:craft\controllers\PluginsController::actionEditPluginSettings()>, and therefore must be compatible with a standard controller action.